boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    manner, with dedicated resource allocation for each IETF Network Slice.
 The resource control/enforcement happens at each SDP in two
    directions: inbound and outbound.

+Note: DOUBLE CHECK
    As mentioned before, more realistically the 5G QoS Classes would be grouped with common Operator-defined TN logic and mapped into the TN QoS Classes and Queues (example values are on the following diagram).

    ~~~ aasvg

   ┌───────────────────┐  ┌───────────────────────────────┐